oscar-barlow/CV/ReadMe.md

 ##Intro
 I'm a junior developer with a somewhat peripatetic career to date: I studied philosophy, had a career in marketing, and then went into film before knuckling down to Makers Academy, Europe's   leading web development bootcamp.

 Through my previous careers I learned a few things about myself: I seek variety in my work.
 I need to create things.
 I'm resilient, purpose-driven and hard-working.
-And I love people; I really want to others' perspectives, and I'm good at empathising and communicating (on this point: I speak near-as-dammit fluent French, and rudimentary German).
+And I love people; I really want to understand others' perspectives, and I'm good at empathising and communicating (on this point: I speak near-as-dammit fluent French, and rudimentary German).

 I'm seeking a full stack role in a web development agency in London, where I can grow my skills in a variety of domains, ship beautiful code, and help create cool stuff.